Apply now to join our next cohort of Community Science Fellows and Community Leads!

 About the Project

-Some environmental testing has been done on the site to determine the current impact of previous mining use.
-The intent is for the environmental impact statement, provided by Stantec, as well as any additional necessary surveys, to be utilized by a land planner to help determine a feasible land use that meets community priorities.
-It is anticipated that some of the potential land uses may include public ball fields, hiking/biking trails, bird/wildlife viewing areas, etc. Ideally, the determined land use will be sustainable and have minimal environmental impact.
+Environmental testing has been done on the site and the area has been determined to be suitable for recreational development including public ball fields (pickleball, soccer) hiking/biking trails, bird/wildlife viewing areas, etc. Ideally, the determined land use will be sustainable and have minimal environmental impact.
 When completed, both the local community as well as resort visitors will have an outdoor amenity.
 The anticipated impact of this project will be a dramatic improvement of the aesthetic and usefulness of the land being developed, that will improve the quality of life of everyone in the community, either visitors or residents.

 Timeline and Milestones